skillrepos/cc-se/labs.md

 ---
 <br><br>

-## 3: Commit and Push
+## 3: Commit (and Push if You Can)
 **What we're doing:** Getting the script and report into git.
-**Why:** The Live Artifact dashboard later reads repo activity — commits are the signal.
+**Why:** The dashboard later reads the recent commits recorded in STATUS.md — **local** commits are the signal, so a remote isn't required.

 **Action:** Type:
 ```
 Commit scripts/status.sh and STATUS.md with a sensible commit
-message, and push to the remote.
+message.
+If this repo has a remote I can push to, push it too.
 ```
+If you're on a shared/instructor Codespace without push rights, a local commit is all you need.
 (Recognize the commit-message task from Lab 16?
 You built an app for that.)

 ---
 <br><br>